 The Planning and Environment Group at No5 is widely acknowledged by industry professionals and the legal press as being one of the leading sets of planning and environment barristers in the country.

-Our members, backed by a proactive and skilled clerking team, provide advisory and advocacy services to the highest standard and represent clients across both the public and private sectors.
+The team, backed by a proactive and skilled clerking team, ‘has an established reputation for excellence in planning law’ and provides advisory and advocacy services to the highest standard, representing a wide range of clients across both the public and private sectors.
 We pride ourselves on being accessible and commercially astute whilst offering sound legal and strategic advice.

 - Commercial, Employment and Retail Development

 - Enforcement Law (Including Gypsies and Travellers)

 - Environmental Law

 - Green Belt and AONB

 - Highways, Footpaths and Rights of Way